What to do if…

 -

-If someone is pressuring you to send money back, buy gift cards, or “move it to unlock it,” stop.
-Tell your bank you suspect a scam and request their fraud team.
-Do not return funds until your bank confirms the deposit is final and the funds are available. -
+If someone tells you to send money back, buy gift cards, pay a fee to “unlock” the deposit, move money through another account, or keep the deposit secret, stop.
+Tell the bank you may be dealing with a scam and ask for the fraud team.
+Do not return or forward money until the bank confirms what is safe to do. -

-Escalate if the bank can’t resolve it or won’t give clear answers.
+Escalate if the bank will not give clear answers.

 What can wait

-- You do not need to decide right now whether to close the account or switch banks.
+- You do not need to decide today whether to close the account or switch banks.

 Important reassurance